prateek3255/blog/content/index.md

 Looks like you found Prateek's WIP blog landing page. 🛬

-Prateek is a Frontend Engineer and an iOS developer, currently building [Fold](https://fold.money) and [Devfolio](https://devfolio.co).
+Prateek is a Frontend Engineer currently building [Devfolio](https://devfolio.co).
 Apart from his unconditional love for JavaScript and React, he also enjoys watching Marvel movies 🎥  and playing quirky games on his phone 📱.

-He sometimes likes writing 📝 the stuff he has learned through his journey here.
+He sometimes likes writing 📝 the stuff he has learned through his journey as a JavaScript Developer here.

 While he builds this page, why not check out some of his latest posts.